jaroslawr/notes/unix/cli/grep.md

     grep -e pattern -e pattern2

-Serach stdin for lines matching any of the patterns from patfile:
+Search stdin for lines matching any of the patterns from patfile:

     grep -f patfile